PladsElsker/sd-webui-alpha-mask/README.md

 > This extension won't show additional images in the `txt2img`, `img2img -> img2img` and `img2img -> sketch` tabs.
 > It also won't save them on your hard drive.
-> You might need to download the image with the top right `download` button. `left click -> copy image` converts the transparent pixels to black for me, which is probably a gradio bug.
+> You might need to download images with the top right `download` button. `left click -> copy image` converts the transparent pixels to black for me, which is probably a gradio bug.